 ‘Yes, of course’, was the answer – as long as you can handle the safety harness.

 The main mast of Schooner Ihana reaches up to 23,4 meters.
-The views from the top were so beautiful that my friend Pitek, currently known as Mr Mast Monkey, climbed the mast twice during our trip – first time without a camera and the second time with the camera!
+The views from the top were so beautiful that my friend Pitek climbed the mast twice during our trip – the first time without a camera and the second time with the camera.

 How can you recognise the land-lubbers on board?
 Our group at the helm.
-The credits from the last five photos belong to Mr Mast Monkey.
+The credits from the last five photos belong to my friend Pitek.

 This summer Schooner Ihana is sailing also further away from its’ home harbour Luvia.
 Find all the sailing trips here.